 Physics 442 - Quantum Mechanics II

-Full course for one semester.
+One-unit semester course.
 A continuation of Physics 342, specific content varies from year to year.
 The emphasis is on approximation techniques (time-independent and time-dependent perturbation theory, WKB approximation, variational principles, Born approximation), with applications to atoms, molecules, and solids, the quantum theory of radiation, and formal scattering theory.
 Prerequisite: Physics 342.
 Lecture.

 Physics 470 - Thesis and Physics Seminar